 So, as I mentioned, I made the move entirely by myself.
 It wasn’t that hard, but there were quite a few steps.
 I had a great set of step-by-step instructions to follow from Blogelina’s DIY Guide.
 Blogelina will do the transfer for you, if you’d like, for $149.
 You can find both options here (the DIY guide is at the bottom of the page).

-For me, the guide was the best option.
-I’m such a D-I-Y-er.
-It was only $37 and it included great instructions with pictures, which made things easier!
+For me, the DIY guide was the best option.
+I’m such a D-I-Y-er when it comes to my site.
+It was only $37 and it included great instructions with pictures, which made everything so easy!
 I was able to do it all within a couple hours.
 I had over 350 posts to transfer.
 If you have more posts, don’t have the time, or are worried about doing it yourself, then you should probably have it done for you.
 You can read about both options and make your decision based on what’s best for you.
+Blogelina even offers a $1 blog set-up package if you’re looking to start a new blog!

 With the DIY guide you do get a year of free hosting.
 I decided to go with my own and I chose Bluehost.
-They have been really helpful throughout the whole process!
+They have been really helpful throughout the whole process and I only pay $3.95 per month for hosting.
+I highly recommend Bluehost!

 After the move